Influencer Marketing Needs to Go Beyond Skinny White Girls

 Furthermore, while a majority of widespread body standards impact women, men also play subject to this pressure.
 While males only comprise 10-15% of all recorded cases of anorexia, several medical professionals estimate it to be much higher.

 Still, the male side of the issue often goes unheard, making it easy to assume that repercussions are less likely to manifest.
-But in fact, the suppression of male body dysmorphia has proven to result in extreme response.
+But in fact, the suppression of male body dysmorphia has proven to result in an extreme response.
 The incel community, whose ideology is the pinnacle of male self-loathing, has taken to turning their anger against women- the very people society hurts the most with their standards.

 Some argue that this new encouragement of body diversity can be harmful.
 However, most of this rhetoric stems from three strains of thought: 1.) the belief that there is an ‘ideal’ body that accounts for everyone; 2.) a denial of the fact that people are born into different body types; and 3.) a toss-up between unhealthful platitudes and fat-positivity.
 Society is not trying to promote harmful body ideals.
 In truth, they break away from them by combating skinny-normativity.

 Brandy Melville, for instance, primarily features skinny, white models—all while exclusively selling size zero clothing.
-While social media has served to garner some much-needed criticism against the brand, it continues to gain popular amongst the youth, making their widespread influence all the more concerning.
+While social media has served to garner some much-needed criticism against the brand, it continues to gain popularity amongst the youth, making their widespread influence all the more concerning.

 Fortunately, their prominence does not come without protest.
 NüNUDE, Aerie, and Modcloth are only three of many rising companies actively working to create products for everyone- regardless of their shape, size or color.
 These industry-shakers bring on a penchant for activism and change, spearheading what has become an era of socially-conscious marketing.

 NüNUDE, a London-based clothing company, works to create nude-colored underwear for people of all colors and sizes.
 Last December, they partnered up with the disability advocacy group ‘Love Disfigure’ to protest outside a Victoria’s Secret outlet, calling the brand out for their problematic messages.
-This shows that while the media’s expanding domain enables it to relay the same damaging beauty standards of the past, it also offers a more platforms for people to call them out.
+This shows that while the media’s expanding domain enables it to relay the same damaging beauty standards of the past, it also offers positive platforms for people to call them out.